 5 Common transactional email mistakes

-If you don’t make mistakes, you don’t make anything.
-You can learn from your mistakes to turn your failure into an advantage.
 As Richard Branson rightly says, “One thing is certain in Business.
 You and everyone around you will make mistakes”.

-You want to find ways to improve email deliverability by adding SPF (Sender Policy Framework) and DKIM (Domain keys identified mail) to your DNS settings.
+You will want to find ways to improve email deliverability by adding SPF (Sender Policy Framework) and DKIM (Domain keys identified mail) to your DNS settings.
 DNS (Domain Name servers) maintain a directory of domain names and translate them to IP (Internet Protocol) addresses.
 SPF can jot down a list of servers that should be allowed to send mail for a specific domain.
 While on the other hand, DKIM verifies if the email content is authentic and trustworthy.

-Emails do bounce and that’s OK.
+2. Emails do bounce and that’s OK.